Jephsenn/Jephsenn/README.md

 ### Hi there 👋

+- 🌎 I'm a web developer who loves tinkering with code and creating cool websites.
+- 🛠️ Lately, I've been crafting handy scripts for MacOS to make life easier for IT folks.
+- 💬 Got questions?
+Feel free to ask!

 <!--
 **Jephsenn/Jephsenn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.